Ways to mark Black History Month

 Looking for some great reads during Black History Month?

-Librarians and staff in Library and Academic Success have pulled together a great list of collections to amplify Black voices and want to share it with the Georgian community.
+Librarians and staff in Library and Learning Services have pulled together a great list of collections to amplify Black voices and want to share it with the Georgian community.
 Check it out below!

 More resources to learn from